josevazf/42-Born2BeRoot/README.md

 `su -` (substitute user) - login to the root account

-`apt update`

-`apt upgrade`
+`apt update` - installs the updated versions found on the previous command

+`apt upgrade`- install the sudo package that grants root privileges to users

 `apt install sudo` - install the sudo package that grants root privileges to users

 `dpkg -l | grep sudo` - verify if sudo was successfully installed

-`adduser <username> <groupname>` - add user to group

-`sudo deluser <username> <groupname>` - delete user from group

-`getent group <groupname>` - view users in sudo group
+Now we need to create a new group called *user42* and add our user to that group, see some helpful commands:

 `sudo groupadd <groupname>` - create a new group

 `sudo groupdel <groupname>` - delete a group
 It is not possible to remove the primary group of an existing user without removing the user first.
 The command above removes the group entry from the `/etc/group` and `/etc/gshadow` files.

+`adduser <username> <groupname>` - add user to group

+`sudo deluser <username> <groupname>` - delete user from group

+`getent group <groupname>` - view users in sudo group

 `id -g <username>` - displays a user’s main group ID